Schools evacuated near Hebdo suspects' siege

 "They have already evacuated the closest school to the hostage-taking and now will evacuate the others," Deputy Mayor Thierry Chevalier told Reuters, saying nursery and elementary schools would be the first priority.

-The children were being taken to a gymnasium in the centre of town to be picked up by their parents, he said.
+The children were being taken to a gymnasium in the center of town to be picked up by their parents, he said.

 Police have surrounded a printing shop where the suspects in the killings at the satirical magazine have taken refuge.
 A police source said they had taken at least one hostage.